How Much Does ERP Cost in 2026? A Pricing Guide for Business

 1. Costs to Consider for On-Premise ERP

-On-premise ERP systems require significant upfront costs, including hardware, software licenses, and infrastructure setup.
+On-premise ERP systems require high upfront costs, including hardware, software licenses, and infrastructure setup.
 In addition to the initial investment, businesses need to account for ongoing expenses like maintenance, upgrades, and IT staff to manage the system, which can lead to higher long-term costs.

 2. Cost to Consider for Cloud-Based ERP